Michaelgi962/repoToTestGitCleanDF/readme.md

 # Conclusion

-__The 'git clean -df' command deletes all unstaged newly created files and all unstaged newly created folders.__
+__The 'git clean -df' command deletes all unstaged newly created files and all unstaged newly created folders, but not all unstaged modified files.__